brothersincode/virastar/README.md

 #### `fix_diacritics`
 _default_: `true`
 - cleans zwnj before diacritic characters
-- cleans more than one diacritic characters
+- cleans more than one of each diacritic characters
 - cleans spaces before diacritic characters

 ### `remove_diacritics`